amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

       * MODEL-PARAMS (double, double array) parameters to specify model (see notes below for details of each model available)

-    * `"regions`" (string array) a set of regions defined above
+    * `"regions`" (string array) a set of labels corresponding to defined regions

 The following models are currently supported for porosity:
- * `"porosity: file`" requires a single string "filename" specifying the name of a file.
+ * `"porosity: file`" requires a string "filename" specifying the name of a file.
 This file must be written in a self-describing format that is consistent with that of the current meshing option (sturctured_grid or unstructured_grid).
 In particular, the physical domain of the input data must completely cover the current "all" region, and the data must exist on discrete cells that are consistent with the current meshing configuration.
 This option is not currently supported under the unstructured option.
- * `"porosity: uniform`" requires the porosity (double)
+ * `"porosity: uniform`" requires a double specifying the constant value of porosity.
  * `"porosity: random`" requires the mean value of porosity and the percentage fluctuation, "porosity and fluctuation" (double array) to generate
  * `"porosity: gslib`" requires the name of a gslib-formatted file "gslib filename" to generate porosity (plus other data?)

-The following models are currently supported for relative permeability:
+The following models are currently supported for relative permeability (Section 2.6):
  * `"perm: perfect`" requires no parameters, krl=krg=1
  * `"perm: linear`" requires no parameters, krl=sl and krg=sg
  * `"perm: quadratic`" requires slr, sgr (double array), krl=sc^2, krg=1-se^2, se=(sl-sg)/(1-slr-sgr)
  * `"perm: vGM`" (van Genuchten-Mualem) requires m, slr, sgr (double array), krl=sqrt(se)(1-(1-se^-m)^m)^2, krg=(1-sekg)^1/3 (1-sekg^-m)^(2m), se=(sl-slr)/(1-slr-sgr), sekg=sl/(1/sgr)

-The following models are currently supported for capillary pressure:
+The following models are currently supported for capillary pressure (Section 3.3.2):
  * `"pc: none`" requires no parameters, pc = 0
  * `"pc: linear`" requires no parameters, pc = sl
  * `"pc: vG`" requires m, sigma, slr, sgr (double array), pc=(1/sigma)(se^-m - 1)^-n, se=(sl-slr)/(1-slr-sgr)